kdelemme/where-the-fuck/README.md

 ## Run

-Import the project into Eclipse, and build it.
+Import the project into Eclipse.
+Open Constant.java and change the value of `GOOGLE_API_KEY` with yours, then build the project.

 ## Stack